trollcop/usbimager/README.md

 USBImager on various platforms with various devices.

 My thanks for checking and fixing the translations goes to: @mline, @vordenken (German), @epoch1970, @JumpZero (French), and @hansotten, @zonstraal (Dutch), @ller (Russian), @zaval (Ukrainian), @lmarmisa (Spanish), @otani (Japanese), @ngedizaydindogmus (Turkish), @coltrane (Portuguese).

+Further thans to @munntjlx for compiling USBImager on MacOS for me.

 Bests,